Thoth- 8 of cups-indolence

 Attributed to this card is Saturn in Pisces.
 The Angels of the Decan: Vabaliah and Yeshivah.

-The interpretation of the 8 of Cups, is based on the fact that Pisces, is calm and stagnant water that is completely deadened by the heavy influences of Saturn.
-We know Water, is the Element of Emotional consciousness, so what is going on within one is a deadening of interest, a complete lack of wonder.
-In fact Crowley said it best:
+The interpretation of the 8 of Cups, is based on the fact that Pisces, is calm and becomes stagnant water that is completely deadened by the heavy influences of Saturn.
+We know Water, is the Element attributed to the Unconsciousness/consciousness, so what is going on within one is a deadening of interest, a complete lack of wonder.
+It may be hard to imagine, but the consciousness is the "lucid dream" of the Unconsciousness.
+All is Mind and the Dream of I AM.

-Indolence, being a type of laziness is well shown as the lotuses of enlightenment droop, for lack of sun or rain (mental/emotional impute).
+The lotuses of enlightenment show drooping putrefaction, for lack of sun or rain and/or nurturing.
 The Sea of mind has become little stagnant pools, in poisoned soil.
 All the cups are old and broken, symbolizing "an old and worn out" way of thinking.
-The Sun of Spirit, is a pallid yellowish light barely shining through the leaden clouds of indigo mental darkness.
+The Sun of Spirit (soul), is a pallid yellowish light barely shining through the leaden clouds of indigo.
 Therefore, the 8 of cups implies that the mind and emotions are on autopilot; thought process is not conducive to expanding and liberating the Life of the person.
 The blood in the body is moving like molasses.
 This person needs stimulation!
-Therefore, when this card is thrown, it suggests to the querent it is time to stand up, and look above the swamp of your own emotional quagmire, and support yourself in-motion rather than seek empathetic support of the past pain, real or imagined, that has stalled you mind and stifled your motion forward.

-When the 8 of Cups or 8 is thrown during a reading the querent may be experiencing:
+When the 8 of Cups or Eight of Cups is thrown during a reading the querent may be experiencing:

 - Exhaustion, being overly tired, drain and dull emotionally.